Douglas, Wyoming Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Douglas students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Douglas students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Douglas District Curriculum Used in Our In-Home Tutoring Programs

 The Converse County School District uses the guidelines set forth in the Wyoming Content and Performance Standards.
 The standards provide the learning objectives that students are to meet from kindergarten through graduation in all courses.
 The goal is to provide rigor to the learning that all students are exposed to, however the standards allow teachers leeway to determine the best way to teach a lesson.
 To further ensure that all students are meeting the educational goals, there are both support services and enrichment programs in which students may participate.

 We currently cover the following Douglas-area school district: Converse County School District #1.

 Educating Our Parents: Understanding the Douglas District Curriculum